Review: Training sessions on the fundamentals and current issues in labor market integration

 The individual modules in detail:

-Training tolerance
+Training Tolerance

-Skilled Immigration Act
+Skilled Worker Immigration Act

-EU citizens
+EU Citizens

 Opportunity Residence Act